artofcodelabs/simplicit/README.md

 * **Validation**
   * Throws if there are **no** `data-component` elements within `root`.
   * Throws if the DOM contains `data-component="X"` but you didn’t pass a matching class in `components`.
-  * Throws if a provided component class does not define a writable `static name`.
+  * Throws if any provided component class does not define a writable `static name`.
 * **Lifecycle**
-  * When an instance is created, if it has `connect()`, it is called after `this.element` is set.
+  * When an instance is created, if it has `connect()`, it is called after the instance is bound to its root DOM element (available as `this.element`).
   * When a component element is removed from the DOM, its `instance.disconnect()` is called automatically.

 #### Return value